More than Meets the Eye: Understanding the Effect of Individual Objects on Perceived Visual Privacy: Discussion

 \section{Discussion}

-One of the key observations from our work is that users' privacy perceptions do not always translate into privacy behaviour or user actions.
+One of our key observations is that users' privacy perceptions do not always translate into privacy behavior or user actions.
 For example, the results from the privacy awareness questions (Table~\ref{tab:privacy_attitudes}) show that the participants expressed general concern about online privacy, but not all examined the photos for personal information before sharing.
-Furthermore, the qualitative data from the survey displays several instances of privacy awareness among the participants, which appears to have been formed through public news media debates around privacy concerns and mandatory training at the workplace and educational institutions.
-Despite the awareness, users often fail to assess the privacy risks or control their behavior while sharing visual content on online platforms.
-The lack of proactive practices highlights that the current systems fail to bridge the gap between users' mental models and actions.
+Qualitative data from the survey also displays several instances of privacy awareness among participants, which appears to have been formed through public news media debates around privacy concerns and mandatory training at the workplace and educational institutions.
+Despite the awareness, users often fail to assess the privacy risks or control their behavior while sharing visual content on online platforms~\cite{cheung2016evaluating,barnes2006privacy,gerber2018explaining}.
+The lack of proactive practices highlights that current systems fail to bridge the gap between users' mental models and actions.

 The complexity of privacy–utility tradeoffs further contributes to this gap.
-Usually, the foreground privacy-sensitive objects (PSOs) carry inherent sensitivity.
-Still, people may choose to share them due to the tangible benefits they provide, such as identity verification, professional collaboration, or social connection.
-Our results show that the perceived privacy risks associated with these PSOs are not fixed, but dynamically reshaped by the presence of background PSOs.
+Usually, foreground PSOs carry inherent sensitivity.
+However, people may choose to share them because of the tangible benefits they provide, such as identity verification, professional collaboration, or social connection.
+Our results show that the perceived privacy risks associated with these PSOs are not fixed but dynamically reshaped by the presence of background PSOs.
 For example, a selfie becomes more sensitive when medicine is visible, a document becomes more risky to share when a signature is present, and a screenshot becomes problematic when the username or phone number is exposed.
 Such contextual amplification indicates that privacy–utility tradeoffs, especially in the case of visual contents, are a rather complicated process beyond a simple binary choice.
 The complexity in privacy decision-making arises from users' attempts to weigh multiple contextual factors and engage in multidimensional self-negotiation for the tradeoffs.